-Memorial Scholarships
+Designated Scholarships

 Currently there are several Memorial Awards made available to Lake George High School Students.
 They have been provided through the generosity of individuals, groups of individuals, as donations, or proceeds from a bequest.
 Each has certain qualifications desired in the recipient.
 The applications for these awards are made available through the Lake George Guidance Office.
 The Scholarship Association strives conscientiously to fulfill the wishes of each award.
-Any individual, business or foundation wishing to create a memorial scholarship should contact our board president, James Mathis, for details.
+Any individual, business or foundation wishing to create a memorial scholarship should contact our board president, James Mason, for details.

 JANE AND ALGER MASON MEMORIAL AWARD